amgant/LouisvilleKY-GoodReads-Books/README.md

 ***While correlation does not necessarily equal causation, the following are what we can say about these datasets.***

 * The Louisville Metro Free Public Library system has atleast 1 copy each of a total of 255 physical published books that are within the 3,752 GoodReads' physical books listings.
-They have atleast 1 copy each of a total of 427,203 physical published books that are outside of the GoodReads physical books listing database.
+They also have atleast 1 copy each of a total of 427,203 physical published books that are outside of the GoodReads physical books listing database.

 * The strongest significant correlations I found among the two datasets were all between the GoodReads measurements themselves, but there are moderate and weak correlations as well between the two datasets.